ashispati/ar-vae/README.md

 ## AR-VAE: Attribute-based Regularized of VAE Latent Spaces

 ### About
-AR-VAE is a type of Variational Auto-Encoder (VAE) which uses a new supervised training method to create structured latent spaces where specific attributes are forced to be encoded along specific dimensions of the latent space.
+AR-VAE is a type of Variational Auto-Encoder (VAE) which uses a new supervised training method to create structured latent spaces where specific continuous-valued attributes are forced to be encoded along specific dimensions of the latent space.
 This repository contains the source for training and evaluating the AR-VAE models across different image and music-based datasets.

 The figure below shows the main idea behind the AR-VAE model.
 <p align="center">